 - 1. CPCs shall include information in their Annual Reports (Report of Implementation) on actions taken to implement their reporting obligations for all IOTC fisheries, including shark species caught in association with IOTC fisheries, in particular the steps taken to improve their data collection for direct and incidental catches. - 2.
-Actions taken by CPCs, as described in paragraph 1, shall be reviewed annually by IOTC Compliance Committee. - 3.
-Following the review carried out by the Compliance Committee, the Commission at its annual session, according to the guidelines attached (Annex I), and after having given due consideration to the relevant information provided by the concerned CPCs in these cases, may consider to prohibit CPCs that did not report nominal catch data (exclusively), including zero catches, for one or more species for a given year, in accordance with the Resolution 15/02, paragraph 2 (or any subsequent revision), from retaining such species as of the year following the lack or incomplete reporting until such data have been received by the IOTC Secretariat.
+Actions taken by CPCs, as described in paragraph 1, shall be reviewed annually by IOTC Compliance Committee.

+3. Following the review carried out by the Compliance Committee, the Commission at its annual session, according to the guidelines attached (Annex I), and after having given due consideration to the relevant information provided by the concerned CPCs in these cases, shall prohibit CPCs that did not report nominal catch data, including zero catches, for one or more species for a given year, in accordance with the Resolution 15/02, paragraph 2 (or any subsequent revision), from retaining such species as of the year following the lack or incomplete reporting until such data have been received by the IOTC Secretariat.
 Priority shall be given to situations of repeated non-compliance.

-Any CPC unable to meet these reporting obligations owing to engagement in civil conflict shall be exempt from this measure.
-The CPC concerned will work with the IOTC Secretariat to identify and implement possible alternative methods for data collection, using established FAO data collection methods.
+ANNEX 1

-ANNEX 1 Guidelines to facilitate the application of the paragraph 3
+Guidelines to facilitate the application of the paragraph 3